Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 # When Does the City Get Sketchy?
 Crime doesn’t sleep, and it definitely has a schedule.
-By plotting the frequency of robbery, assault, and weapon Law violations across all 168 hours in a week, we uncover timeframes where you could be more likely to run into trouble.
+By plotting the frequency of Robbery, Assault, and Weapon Law crimes across all 168 hours in a week, we uncover timeframes where you could be more likely to run into trouble.
 In the interactive figure below, you can explore specific time slots, revealing when crimes happen most often.

 <div style="text-align: center; max-width: 100%; margin: auto;">
   <iframe src="my_bokeh_plot.html" width="100%" height="320" frameborder="0"></iframe>